asczech/2018-08-14-long_reads/_episodes/06-validation.md

 > ./tools/Tablet/tablet
 > ~~~
 > {: .bash}
+> You might need to sort the SAM file: Tablet will report this if necessary.
+You can do this with samtools:
+>~~~
+>./tools/samtools-1.9/samtools view -b -o mapping.bam mapping.sam
+>./tools/samtools-1.9/samtools sort -O SAM mapping.bam > sorted.sam
+>~~~
+>{: .bash}
 > Open Tablet and load the reference plus a SAM file.
 For each of the three results files, visually check:
 >
 > 1. The number of mismatches, insertions and deletions (Tablet supports different **Color schemes** to help with this).